Tyler Shatley

-Christian Tyler Shatley (born May 5, 1991) is an American football guard for the Jacksonville Jaguars of the National Football League (NFL).
-He was signed as an undrafted free agent by the Jaguars after the 2014 NFL Draft.
-He played college football at Clemson where he graduated with a degree in Civil Engineering.
+Christian Tyler Shatley (born May 5, 1991) is an American former professional football guard.
+He was signed as an undrafted free agent by the Jacksonville Jaguars after the 2014 NFL draft.
+He played college football for the Clemson Tigers.

+Early life

+Shatley attended East Burke High School in Connelly Springs, North Carolina.
+While in high school he was a three sport athlete in football, wrestling, and track.
+In football, he was selected to several all-star teams, and was the Northwestern Conference Player of the Year as a fullback, defensive lineman and punter.
+In wrestling, he was a three-time state placer and two-time state runner-up in the 4A 285-pound weight class.
+In track, he was a two-time 4A shot put state champion and multi-time state placer in the discus throw.
+Shatley was also honored as the 2009 NCHSAA male athlete of the year.

+College career

+Shatley played college football at Clemson University.
+He initially came to Clemson as a fullback but moved to the defensive line in 2010.
+He then moved to the offensive line in the spring of 2012 and was a starter at offensive guard in 2012 and 2013.
+Offensively, he had 60 knockdowns in 1,776 snaps over 25 games (25 starts) in his career.
+Defensively, he had 41 tackles, 1.5 tackles for loss, one sack, three quarterback pressures, and one pass breakup in 444 snaps over 26 games (two starts) in his career.

 Professional career

-Following the 2014 NFL Draft, Shatley was signed by the Jacksonville Jaguars as an undrafted free agent.
+Following the 2014 NFL draft, Shatley was signed by the Jacksonville Jaguars as an undrafted free agent.
 He made the team's 53-man roster on August 30, 2014.

 On February 21, 2017, Shatley signed a one-year extension with the Jaguars.
 He played in all 16 games in 2017, starting four at center and right guard due to injuries.
+He also played as an emergency long snapper for the game-tying and game-winning field goals against the Chargers due to the injury of Matt Overton.
+The next day the Jaguars signed Colin Holba as the long snapper.

 In 2018, Shatley started seven games at center following a season-ending injury to Brandon Linder.

 On March 29, 2019, Shatley re-signed with the Jaguars.
 On March 27, 2020, Shatley re-signed with the Jaguars.
 He re-signed with the team again on March 15, 2021.

 On February 28, 2022, Shatley signed a two-year contract extension with the Jaguars.

+On April 19, 2024, Shatley re-signed with the Jaguars.
+He was released on August 27, 2024.
+He was re-signed to the practice squad on November 26.

+On January 5, 2025, Shatley announced his retirement from the NFL following Jacksonville's 26–23 loss to the Indianapolis Colts in Week 18.